 Honors & Awards

-Junior Jake Cotton has stepped into a starting role on the offensive line this season and helped Nebraska field one of the top offenses in the Big Ten Conference.
+Jake Cotton stepped into a starting role on the offensive line as a junior in 2013, and this season will be looked to as a leader for a group that lost five senior regulars to graduation.
 The 6-6, 305-pound Cotton provides a physical presence and is a tenacious competitor.

-Cotton started 10 of 12 games at left guard, while missing the Michigan and Michigan State contests with a knee injury.
-Cotton’s play helped Nebraska average better than 220 rushing yards per game and more than 420 yards of total offense.
-With the offensive line providing the push, junior I-back Ameer Abdullah rushed for 1,568 yards and had 10 100-yard rushing games.
+Cotton started 11 of 13 games at left guard, while missing the Michigan and Michigan State contests with a knee injury.
+His play helped Nebraska average better than 215 rushing yards per game and more than 410 yards of total offense per game.
+With the offensive line providing the push, junior I-back Ameer Abdullah rushed for 1,690 yards and had 11 100-yard rushing games.
 As a team, Nebraska topped 250 rushing yards five times in 2013.

 2011 (Redshirt Freshman)